ngyewkong/MA4079-Final-Year-Project/README.md

 - Best Model achieved Dice score of 88.19% on training set, 87.9% on test set.

-Python Code for Attention-Guided U-Net is derived from
+Python Code for Attention-Guided U-Net is adapted from Mehrdad Noori's implementation.

-@inproceedings{noori2019attention,
-  title={Attention-Guided Version of 2D UNet for Automatic Brain Tumor Segmentation}, author={Noori, Mehrdad and Bahri, Ali and Mohammadi, Karim}, booktitle={2019 9th International Conference on Computer and Knowledge Engineering (ICCKE)}, pages={269--275}, year={2019}, organization={IEEE}
-}
 Link to his github repo: https://github.com/Mehrdad-Noori/Brain-Tumor-Segmentation

  - Best Model achieved Dice Score of 86.02% on training set, 83.71% on test set.